daniissac/reimage/README.md

 - **Image Upload**: Upload your images directly in the browser.
 - **Image Editing**: Resize and crop your images with ease.
+- **Format Conversion**: Convert your images to JPEG, PNG, or WebP formats.
 - **Multiple Edits**: Apply multiple edits to an image before downloading.
 - **Responsive Design**: Works on both desktop and mobile devices.